VitorMakiyama/GerenciadorDePagamentos-Android/README.md

 A fragment in which you are able to visualize all the details of the selected payment (Pagamento), and have a overview of the latest payment history (HistoricoDePagamento).
 When you get to this screen, it will verify the payment histories for updates, based on the current date and the date of the last resgistered payment.
 You can easily mark a payment history as "paid" by tapping on "not paid", which will update the entire UI to match the most recent "unpaid" payment history (if all are already "paid", the latest history will be displayed).
 There's a button to see all the HistoricoDePagamento of that payment ***(NYI)***.

+**History Screen -HistoricosPagamento:**
+A fragment that shows a list (RecyclerView) of all histories of the current payment.
+It will (WIP) allow you to mark any history as "paid" and even change the value of a history.

 Projeto do Gerenciador de pagamentos - Android (Kotlin)